A Retirement Planning Guide for High-Net-Worth Individuals

 Proactive high net-worth planning can substantially enhance your ability to live a comfortable retirement.
 Here is a high-net-worth retirement planning guide that can help you get started:

-A Retirement Planning Checklist with 6 things that you should consider before retiring.
+A Retirement Planning Checklist with 6 things that you should consider before retirement planning.

 1. Understand your unique financial needs: